Could Dark Energy be a Manifestation of Gravity?: Model Description

-The existence of this inertial field appears to be similar to the idea that Einstein had in proposing, in his Theory of General Relativity (see de Sitter 1916), that `world-matter' (the matter he postulated to be the origin of the energy of inertia) was located at the boundary of the Universe, and controlled and provided energy for the whole Universe, from so-called supernatural masses.
-Einstein, it seems, was using his idea of conversion of matter to energy.
-It appears that de Sitter (1917) later persuaded Einstein to adopt a new hypothesis with the world-matter not at the boundary of the Universe, but distributed over the whole Universe, which is finite (a sphere or an ellipse), though unlimited (i.e., no boundary).
+The proposed existence of this cosmic inertial force field appears to be similar to the idea that Einstein had in proposing, in his Theory of General Relativity (see Ref.~\cite{deSitter1916}), that ``world-matter'' (the matter he postulated to be the origin of the energy of inertia) was located at the boundary of the Universe, and controlled and provided energy for the whole Universe, from so-called supernatural masses.
+It appears that de Sitter \cite{deSitter1917} later persuaded Einstein to adopt a new hypothesis with the world-matter not at the boundary of the Universe, but distributed over the whole Universe, proposing the Universe to be finite, though unlimited (a sphere or an ellipse).
 In this new hypothesis inertia is produced by the whole of world-matter, and gravitation is produced by local deviations from homogeneity.
+Thus, in terms of modern general relativity, the mass-energy density $\rho(t)$ regulates the warping of the spacetime continuum, while supplying the small scale inhomogeneity to the original homogeneously expanding Universe.
+It appears that the cosmic expansion frame is inherently a ``flat'' spacetime continuum; and that the spacetime continuum has field properties, analogous to the electromagnetic field \cite{Einstein1956}.
+The spacetime continuum expansion, it seems, has the inertial property of electricity and light (or electromagnetic radiation), and the gravitational property of general relativity wherein the spacetime continuum (or so-called world-matter) can be warped (or dragged) by the presence of mass-energy and momentum.

 Now if we constitute Einstein's new hypothesis with properties of the proposed inertial field, then, based on this constitution, the global gravitational field of the rotating cosmic matter is a deviation from uniformity of the cosmic inertial expansion.
 If the energy of inertia is to keep the Universe expanding, then deviations from this due to gravity and rotation would have negligible effects locally, i.e., on small scales, but on large scales, say globally, any significant deviation may have an effect on the expansion rate.
 This has been realized in the standard cosmological Big Bang model described by the Friedmann-Robertson-Walker metric, and incorporated in the deceleration parameter: